Hogwarts Legacy is out now: Best Xbox, PS5 and Steam deals

 You also get the astronomer’s hat DLC if you buy the PS4 version from Amazon (was £59.99, now £54.95, Amazon.co.uk).
 ShopTo is selling the standard edition on the PS4 for £7 less than most other retailers (was £59.99, now £47.85, Shopto.net).

-Game is the only retailer selling the collector’s edition of Hogwarts Legacy.
-The retailer has sold out of the PS5 version, so this one’s for PS4 gamers.
-Obviously, there are no deals available.
+Game is the only retailer selling the collector’s edition of Hogwarts Legacy, but the retailer has sold out of both the PS5 and PS4 versions – two days after release.
+We don’t expect this one to restock again, seeing as it’s a limited-edition product.

-As well as the dark arts pack from the deluxe edition, you also get a life-size floating ancient magic wand with a book base, a steel case and a kelpie robe DLC.
+As well as the dark arts pack from the deluxe edition, lucky gamers who got their hands on the collector’s edition also get a life-size floating ancient magic wand with a book base, a steel case and a kelpie robe DLC.

 Best ‘Hogwarts Legacy’ Steam/PC deals